Dog Food Allergies Causes and Cures

 - Food labels don't always tell the whole story.
 Some non-fresh kibble and canned foods have tested positive for proteins even when they're not listed on the label.

 Dog Food Allergy Symptoms

 Sneezing.
 Ear infections.
 Chronic Diarrhea.
 Restlessness.
 Dog food allergy symptoms run the gamut from skin reactions to gastrointestinal troubles to behavioral issues.
 Below you'll find a full list, broken down by category, to help you identify whether your pup might be suffering from a food allergy or intolerance.
-Note, it's estimated that about a quarter to a third of dogs with a food allergy also have environmental allergy, which "has similar, and at times indistinguishable, symptoms," says Shmalberg.
+Note, it's estimated that about a quarter to a third of dogs with a food allergy also has an environmental allergy, which "has similar and at times indistinguishable, symptoms," says Shmalberg.

 Most Common Signs of Food Allergies in Dogs

 These are the signs you'll see most often with a food allergy, says Shmalberg, starting with the single most common symptom: itching.